amirfahoum/Filtering-of-HTML-documents-java/amirfa-filter/src/hadassah/README.txt

 iif we get accept from both filters then we print its content else we print a message acces denied , the user can creat his own filter .
 note: i use my own html remover tags

+we Used intellij to write the code ,with java lang.